Introduction

 Note: Learn how to use tee command to write to file in Bash.

-Hide the Output
+Hide Output

 [command] | tee [options] [filename] >/dev/null

-In the example bellow, tee
+In the example below, tee

 Redirect Output of One Command to Another